RosettaCommons/demos/public/mohca_seq/README.txt

 # [20]	Concatenate all models from the out folder:
 easy_cat.py out

-# [21]	To extract lowest-energy models to .pdb files for viewing in PyMOL:
+# [21]	Extract lowest-energy models to .pdb files for viewing in PyMOL:
 extract_lowscore_decoys.py glycine_riboswitch.out [15]

 # [22]	Example MINIMIZE:
 parallel_min_setup.py -silent glycine_riboswitch.out -tag glycine_riboswitch_min -proc [96] -nstruct [2000] -out_folder min_out -out_script min_cmdline "-native glycine_riboswitch_3p49_native_RNA.pdb -cst_fa_file glycine_riboswitch_constraints -params_file glycine_riboswitch.params -ignore_zero_occupancy false -skip_coord_constraints"
 # The first number states how many processors to use for the run, while the second number is 1/6 the total number of previously generated FARNA models.
 If you are running on a supercomputer that only allows specific multiples of processors, use an appropriate number for the first input.

+# [23]	Generate command lines for full-atom refinement:
+source MINIMIZE

-# [23]	Example command line from min_cmdline to run as test:
+# [24]	Example command line from min_cmdline to run as test:
-rna_minimize -native 3p49_RNA.pdb -cst_fa_file glycine_riboswitch_constraints -params_file glycine_riboswitch.params -ignore_zero_occupancy false -skip_coord_constraints -in:file:silent min_out/0/0.silent -out:file:silent min_out/0/glycine_riboswitch_min.out
+rna_minimize -native glycine_riboswitch_3p49_native_RNA.pdb -cst_fa_file glycine_riboswitch_constraints -params_file glycine_riboswitch.params -ignore_zero_occupancy false -skip_coord_constraints -in:file:silent min_out/0/0.silent -out:file:silent min_out/0/glycine_riboswitch_min.out

-# [24]	Submit jobs to the cluster:
+# [25]	Submit jobs to the cluster:
 rosetta_submit.py min_cmdline min_out [1] [16]
 # The first number states how many processors to use for each line in min_cmdline.
 Here, enter 1 for the first input so that the total number of processors used will be equal to the number of processors entered with the ‘-proc’ flag in command line [12], above.
 The second number states the maximum time each job will be allowed to run (walltime).

-# [25]	Concatenate all models from the min_out folder:
+# [26]	Concatenate all models from the min_out folder:
 easy_cat.py min_out

-# [26]	Sort models by Rosetta energy and select a subset for clustering:
+# [27]	Sort models by Rosetta energy and select a subset for clustering:
 silent_file_sort_and_select.py [glycine_riboswitch_min.out] -select [1-60] -o [glycine_riboswitch_min_sort.out]
-# The range of models under the -select tag includes 0.5% of the total number of FARNA models generated previously.
+The range of models under the -select tag includes 0.5% of the total number of FARNA models generated previously.
 Outputs a new silent file containing selected number of lowest-energy models.

-# [27]	Cluster models:
+# [28]	Cluster models:
 cluster -in:file:silent glycine_riboswitch_min_sort.out -in:file:fullatom -out:file:silent_struct_type binary -export_only_low false -out:file:silent cluster.out -cluster:radius [radius]
-# Select a radius so that 1/6 of the models in the input sorted silent file are in the largest cluster (cluster0) of models.
+Select a radius so that 1/6 of the models in the input sorted silent file are in the largest cluster (cluster0) of models.

-# [28]	Copy clustered .out file to a new file to isolate cluster0:
+# [29]	Copy clustered .out file to a new file to isolate cluster0:
 cp cluster.out cluster0.out

-# [29]	Extract lowest-energy models to .pdb files for viewing in PyMOL:
+# [30]	Extract lowest-energy models to .pdb files for viewing in PyMOL:
 extract_lowscore_decoys.py cluster0.out [15] –no_replace_names
 # Input the number of models in cluster0.
 The -no_replace_names tag preserves the filenames of the cluster members to reflect their order in the cluster, rather than renaming them in order of Rosetta energy score.

-# [30]	Cut out a segment of a model:
+# [31]	Cut out a segment of a model:
 pdbslice.py [3p49_native_RNA.pdb] -subset [2-72 81-159] [slice_kinkturn_]
 # Here, the 3P49 crystal structure includes an additional G at position 0, which must be excised to allow the leader sequence to be added to the 5´ end, and the internal linker that forms the kink-turn motif with the leader sequence is also excised to allow remodeling.

-# [31]	Renumber a PDB:
+# [32]	Renumber a PDB:
 renumber_pdb_in_place.py [slice_kinkturn_3P49_native_RNA.pdb] [10-80 89-167]
 # Here, the PDB is renumbered to allow the leader sequence to be added at the 5´ end.